The iconic "glutton" of Antarctica!

 In common with all petrels, Giant Petrels produce a waxy stomach oil which they use as a food source for chicks or to sustain them on long over-water flights.
 However, if threatened they can projectile vomit this foul-smelling liquid to deter any predators.

 Giant Petrels often follow ships, inquisitive birds often coming right up to the stern.
 But they are very wary on the nest and it is very important to keep to the guidelines, listen to staff, and keep further away from nesting giant petrels.
 A minimum of 25m to 50m compared to a minimum of 5m to 10m from a penguin rookery.

 Both species breed on South Georgia, but only Southern Giant Petrels breed throughout the South Shetlands.
 The latter also breed at locations in the peninsula, but there are other locations where they regularly turn up to scavenge, but do not breed.

-Highlights where the Giant Petrel can be seen
+Spots where the Giant Petrel can be observed

 Baily Head on Deception Island

 Deception Island one of the South Shetland Islands off the Antarctic Peninsula.
 The island is actually the top of the cone (the caldera) of an active shield volcano that last erupted in 1969.

 This flooded caldera makes a remarkable natural harbor, although Baily Head itself is on the eastern outer flank of the cone.
 The geography here makes a natural bowl in the landscape, with the long rocky beach leading up to a curving ridge above.
 To the north is an impressive glacier.